Updated: Sep 1, 2022

 Facebook is commonly associated with sharing your life with family and friends or stalking old classmates ten years after leaving school, but Facebook is actually an excellent tool for authors who plan to self-publish.

-Firstly, Facebook allows you to create an author page alongside your account that people can ‘like’ to stay updated with your books, blog posts and any news you may have.
+Firstly, Facebook allows you to create an author page that people can ‘like’ or 'follow' to stay updated with your books, blog posts, and any news you may have.
 However, it can be tricky for people to find new pages unless they’re specifically looking for it or you already have a large following on another platform, but this is where Facebook groups can really help you.

 Facebook also allows you to run paid ads which can help you to reach a wide range of people who may be interested in what you write.
 While paying to advertise may be beneficial occasionally, avoid doing it all the time.
 Some months may be successful, but other months may leave a hole in your bank!